Andrew Esiebo: International exhibitions

+In August 2015, Esiebo was featured on Instagram's official account.

 Multimedia / film

 In 2007, Esiebo won a Cultures France (now Institut Francais) Visa pour la Creation Award and began exploring other avenues of photojournalism with his first video and multimedia work titled "Living Queer African" which highlights the life of a young gay Cameroonian living in Paris.

 In 2011, Esiebo released another multimedia film titled Barbara Encounter.
 The film is of a sex worker from Lusaka, Zambia.
 The film narrates the live of one of many women in Zambia who work the streets to provide a better life for their families.
 Esiebo narrates her life story through a synopsis of intimate portraits that depict the woman's life both on and off the streets to give a more holistic approach to the lives of Zambian sex workers.

 In 2013, Esiebo furthered his multimedia career in his work on Enlarging the Kingdom which is a documentary film in partnership with Annalisa Bulttucci.
-The documentary delves into the influence of Africa Pentecostals in Italy which was screened on 23 April 2013 alongside a panel discussion event.
+The documentary delves into the influence of Africa Pentecostals in Italy which was screened on 23 April 2013.
 Enlarging the Kingdom explores the encounter, interactions, and conflicts between Catholicism and African Pentecostalism by putting in conversation Nigerian and Ghanaian Pastors and Catholic Priests.
 The documentary looks at their diverse understanding of evil forces, authorised and unauthorised forms of relating to the Divine, the making of idols and icons, and religious leadership and authority to offer an insight into the challenges of African Pentecostals in Italy and the role of Pentecostal Churches for African immigrant communities.

 Another collaborative work with Annalisa Butticci a Crazy World Crazy Faith.